 Funding Local Causes

-Hertfordshire Household Support Fund for Groups - grants to address food and energy poverty
+Hertfordshire Household Support Fund for Groups - grants to support groups address food and energy poverty

 A New Round of Funding from HCC as part of the Government's Support for Households

 Please note: this funding is for organisations.
-If you are an individual seeking support please go to the Herts Direct website where there will shortly be information about Hertfordshire support.
+If you are an individual seeking support please go to www.hertfordshire.gov.uk/costofliving for information about Hertfordshire support or if you are in financial crisis, visit www.hertfordshire.gov.uk/was to apply for support.
 You can also ring Hertshelp on 0300 123 4044

-Grants of up to £5,000 are available to groups working in areas of deprivation in Hertfordshire that support adults in need by providing access to food and/or support with bills such as fuel and water.
+• Grants of up to £5,000 are available to groups working in areas of deprivation in Hertfordshire that support adults in need by providing access to food and/or support with bills such as fuel and water.
 It can also be used to provide support with essentials linked to energy and water.
-We are particularly keen to receive applications from groups supporting those with disabilities.

 Larger grants (up to £10,000) may be considered where a group can demonstrate an ability to work across a larger geography or support significant numbers of local residents.
 If you would like to apply for more than £5,000 please contact grants@hertscf.org.uk before making an online application.